myriamcharfeddine/SAR-ADA_website_2/index.md

 <br />

 **SAR team:**  Okay, this Bechdel Test is very interesting.
-However, if you create a movie with the sole intent of achieving a Bechdel score of 3, this is very easy.
+However, if you create a movie with the intent of achieving a Bechdel score of 3, this is very easy.
 You just need to hire two women and write a two-line dialogue about something unrelated to men.
 Therefore, we aim to create a more meaningful metric to evaluate whether a movie is truly inclusive.<br><br>

-The Bechdel score serves as a good starting point for creating an inclusivity metric.
-However, to improve upon this, we also consider the proportion of actresses in the movie.<br><br>

-Even if a movie has only one actress alongside many male actors, it’s possible the woman still holds the lead role.
-For this reason, we also account for the share of the script held by actresses.<br><br>
+The Bechdel score provides a solid foundation for developing an inclusivity metric.
+To build on this, we also evaluate the proportion of actresses in the movie to assess the level of female representation.
+However, this alone is insufficient.
+A movie may feature many women in minor or background roles, or conversely, a single actress who takes on the lead role.
+Therefore, we also consider the share of the script attributed to actresses to capture their meaningful presence in the film.<br><br>

 Thus, the inclusivity score is calculated as follows:<br><br>